EFFECTIVE USE OF THE INTERNATIONAL BUILDING CODE

 Appendix B Board of Appeals.
 Section 113 of Chapter 1 requires the establishment of a board of appeals to hear appeals regarding determinations made by the building official.
 Appendix B provides qualification standards for members of the board as well as operational procedures of such board.

 Appendix D Fire Districts.
 Fire districts have been a tool used to limit conflagration hazards in areas of a city with intense and concentrated development.
-More frequently used under the model codes that preceded the International Building Code (IBC), the appendix is provided to allow jurisdictions to continue the designation and use of fire districts.
+More frequently used under the model codes that preceded the IBC, this appendix is provided to allow jurisdictions to continue the designation and use of fire districts.
 Fire district standards restrict certain occupancies within the district, as well as setting higher minimum construction standards.

 Appendix F Rodentproofing.
 The provisions of this appendix are minimum mechanical methods to prevent the entry of rodents into a building.
 These standards, when used in conjunction with cleanliness and maintenance programs, can significantly reduce the potential of rodents invading a building.

 Appendix G Flood-resistant Construction.
 Appendix G is intended to fulfill the flood-plain management and administrative requirements of the National Flood Insurance Program (NFIP) that are not included in the code.
-Communities that adopt the International Building Code (IBC) and Appendix G will meet the minimum requirements of NFIP as set forth in Title 44 of the Code of Federal Regulations.
+Communities that adopt the IBC and Appendix G will meet the minimum requirements of NFIP as set forth in Title 44 of the Code of Federal Regulations.

 Appendix I Patio Covers.
 Appendix I provides standards applicable to the construction and use of patio covers.
 It is limited in application to patio covers accessory to dwelling units.
 Covers of patios and other outdoor areas associated with restaurants, mercantile buildings, offices, nursing homes or other nondwelling occupancies would be subject to standards in the main code and not this appendix.